 Why Scales May Not Be Accurate

 Electronic scales may suffer malfunction in the circuitry over time that can cause loss of accuracy.
 Even new scales may become inaccurate in certain conditions especially in extreme temperatures.
-For this reason, the most accurate scales will have high temperature stability.
+For this reason, the most accurate scales will have good temperature stability.

 Additionally, new scales may lose accuracy in rough conditions especially when equipment is subject to vibration and jarring.
-In outdoor, industrial and similar environments, it is necessary to clean weighing equipment to maintain accuracy especially for high precision work.
+In outdoor, industrial and similar environments, it is necessary to clean weighing equipment to maintain accuracy, especially for high precision work.

-How to Test a Scale
+How To Test A Scale

 Testing Precision Equipment

-Scales used in scientific, engineering, manufacturing and similar types of operations often require extremely high accuracy.
+Scales used in scientific, engineering, manufacturing, and similar types of operations often require extremely high accuracy.
 For such testing, it is necessary to use certified calibration weights instead of more common objects like dumbbells.

-When conducting testing of high accuracy scales, use a room with a controlled temperature.
+When conducting testing of high-accuracy scales, use a room with a controlled temperature.
 For some equipment, the internal temperature of the equipment is also important.
-Additionally, weighing equipment can be sensitive to static electricity and radio frequency or electromagnetic interference.
+Additionally, weighing equipment can be sensitive to static electricity and radiofrequency or electromagnetic interference.

 Manufacturers provide temperature ranges for their equipment along with calibration certification in some cases.
 Note that calibration certification not might be valid if the equipment comes from a distant location.
 For devices that require high accuracy, even differences in geomagnetism and barometric pressure can result in measurement differences when compared to the equipment calibration location.

 We use an internationally patented technology known as Surface Acoustic Wave (SAW) scales that provide extremely high resolution and accuracy.
 The techniques used are similar to those employed to manufacture integrated semiconductor circuits.
-SAW scales have high temperature stability and the load cells are rigid with excellent overload and shock tolerance
+SAW scales have high-temperature stability and the load cells are rigid with excellent overload and shock tolerance.